guibranco/github-mysql-migration-action/README.md

 * `HOST` (required)
 The database (MariaDB/MySQL) host address (domain or IPv4 address).
 * `USER` (required)
-The username to connect in the MySQL/MariaDB host.
+The username to connect to the database host.
 * `DATABASE` (required)
 The database name.
 * `INTEGRITY_COMMANDS_FILE` (optional)